CartoDB/academy/courses/06-intermediate-design/lesson-4.md

 text-comp-op: screen;
 {% endhighlight %}

 The layer (or text) that you choose the composite operation in is called the source.
 It's composite operation is applied to each layer beneath, which are called destination layers.
 In CartoDB the source layer itself needs to have a color fill, but it's composite operations apply to destination layers with color or texture fills, even raster ones.
-In this lesson we will be applying composite operations to a marker source layer, that's on top of one destination layer containing lines and another destination layer containing a polygon with raster fill.
+In this lesson we will apply composite operations to a marker source layer, that's on top of one destination layer containing lines and another destination layer containing a polygon with raster fill.

+CartoDB gets these composite operations from [Mapnik.](https://github.com/mapnik/mapnik/wiki/Compositing) There are over 30 to choose from.
+This lesson explains their visual effects and a little bit about the math behind them.
+For more technical documentation, check out [the SVG Compositing Specification](http://www.w3.org/TR/SVGCompositing/) Mapnik bases these on:

+* multiply
+* darken
+* color-burn
+* lighten
+* screen
+* color-dodge
+* overlay
+* hard-light
+* soft-light
+* difference
+* exclusion
+* clear
+* src
+* dst
+* src-over
+* dst-over
+* src-in
+* dst-in
+* src-out
+* dst-out
+* src-atop
+* dst-atop
+* xor
+* plus

+You can find more info about these in documentation for [GIMP,](http://docs.gimp.org/en/gimp-concepts-layer-modes.html) open-source image manipulation freeware:

+* minus (as 'subtract')
+* value
+* grain-merge
+* grain-extract

-[Mapnik](https://github.com/mapnik/mapnik/wiki/Compositing) gives us over 30 composite operations to choose from.
-You can use any of these in your map's custom CartoCSS panel, but many of our wizards also give you menu options for the most popular ones.
-This lesson explains what they do.
+Many CartoCSS comp-ops have [Photoshop blend mode](https://helpx.adobe.com/photoshop/using/blending-modes.html) equivalents.
+For easier comparison, we used Adobe's categories as a starting point to group them below by visual effect.
+The best way to learn about how comp-ops work is to try them out!
+You can use any of these in your map's custom CartoCSS panel, but some of our wizards also give you menu options for the most popular ones.

+The main reason to use composite operations is to fine-tune how much some features in your map stand out compared to others.
+They're a great way to control your map's legibility.

 ## Color Composite Operations

+### DARKEN

 ### Multiply

 Multiply literally multiplies the color of the top layer by the color of each layer beneath, which usually means overlapping areas become darker.

 A layer's color is made of a mix of red, green and blue color channels.
 Each channel is assigned a percentage decimal value from 0 to 1.
 If all channels had a 0 value the color would be completely black; if they all had a value of 1 the color would be completely white.
 Multiply takes these channel numbers for one layer and multiplies them with the channel numbers of another.
 Your colors will often get darker because multiplying two decimal numbers together gives you a smaller decimal, which is therefore closer to 0 (black).
 Multiplying 1 (white) by another value will give you that other value, so the area where white mixes with another color will become that other color.
 Multiplying any color by 0 (black) will always render black.

 You can picture it like layering colored sheets of cellophane over one another; white disappears, black stays black.
 Use this when you want to darken overlapping areas in your map.

 ![multiply]({{site.baseurl}}/img/course6/lesson4/multiply.png)